Caroline E. Krajewski Manney Nursing Scholarship

 Applications for the scholarship will be available next year and are to be submitted to the CVNA office in Somerville.
 Individuals may apply for the annual Caroline E. Krajewski Manney Scholarship by meeting the following criteria:

 Residents of Somerset County; enrolled in a National League for Nursing or Commission on Collegiate Nursing Education accredited nursing program within the State of New Jersey; successful completion of at least one semester in an RN Program.
 Other qualifications are:

 - Official transcript from High School (if graduated within three years)

 - Official transcript from institution in which enrolled, including most recent semester completed

 - Cumulative Grade Point Average of 3.0 or better

 - Completion and submission of an essay of approximately 300 words expressing future professional goals and an overview of why she/he chose the nursing profession

 - Submission of two letters of reference – one professional and one personal

 You may obtain an application by accessing this link and downloading it as a Word document.
 You may also contact our office at 908-725-9355, Ext.
 0, to request the application.
 Be sure to read the entire application.
-The deadline for application is April 8 and the winner or winners will be announced at the Community VNA Annual Meeting on May 12, 2015, in Bridgewater, NJ.
+The deadline for application will be in April, 2016, and the winner or winners will be announced at the Community VNA Annual Meeting in May, 2016.